SajjanNehal/ChatBotSUSGI/rasa/data/nlu.md

 - I am great
 - I'm good

-## intent:mood_unhappy
+## intent:courses
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
+- course
-- awful
+- show me course
+- i want to see course
-- terrible
+- show me degree
-- not very good
-- extremely sad
-- so sad
+- i want to see degree

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- who are you?
+- who's this?